Everything You Need to Know About Snowdrop Flower Meaning, Symbolism, and Cultural Significance

 Family, Genus, and Taxonomy

-Snowdrop flowers belong to the Galanthus genus, which contains about 20 species.
+Snowdrop flowers belong to the genus Galanthus, which contains about 20 species.
 All are bulbous perennials that belong to the Amaryllidaceae family.
-Linnaeus gave the name Galanthus to the genus in 1753.
+Carl Linnaeus gave the name Galanthus to the genus in 1753.

 Botanical Characteristics, Colors, Fragrances